Understanding Which Businesses Thrive More With New Market Tax Credits Over State Incentives

 Making the Right Choice for Your Business

 Determining whether NMTC financing or state tax incentives better serve your business requires careful assessment of your capital needs, tax position, location, industry, and growth strategy.
 Capital-intensive businesses in low-income communities with limited state tax liability often find NMTC financing superior.
-Profitable businesses in locations well-served by conventional financing may prefer state incentives that directly reduce tax burdens without NMTC complexity.
+Profitable companies in locations well-served by conventional financing may prefer state incentives that directly reduce tax burdens.

 Many businesses benefit from combining NMTC financing with available state incentives, layering multiple programs to optimize total benefits.
-Working with experienced advisors who understand both NMTC structures and state incentive landscapes ensures you identify the optimal financing strategy for your specific circumstances, maximizing capital access and incentive benefits while managing complexity and transaction costs effectively.
+Working with experienced NMTC consultants who understand both NMTC structures and state incentive landscapes ensures you identify the optimal financing strategy.
+To explore which approach best fits your specific circumstances, determine which approach best suits your particular circumstances, request a project analysis to optimize capital access and maximize suits your specific circumstances, request a project analysis to optimize capital access and maximize request a project analysis to maximize capital access and incentive benefits while managing complexity effectively.